 “As rooms open in D.C.
 General we move families there, not getting closer to housing necessarily, [but] in order to reduce costs,” Taylor-Lowe said.”[It’s] important to move families out of hotels as we move towards tourist season.”

 After facing a multitude of constant problems for the first ten months of her daughter’s life, Candy has felt immensely discouraged.
 But her daughter is what keeps her going.

 “Me being a mother now, I didn’t want to bring my daughter into this, and that’s what is more heartbreaking for me than anything, that my daughter has to experience this.
 I wanted better for her than what she’s going through,” Candy said.

 Bethany Tuel contributed reporting.

-This article has been updated to reflect that for the past several months, DHS has been spending just over $60,000 per night to shelter families in overflow hotel placements and to clarify that year-round access to shelter for families and interim eligibility shelter placements are both DHS policy.
-The initial article framed year-round family shelter access as an extension of the city’s right to shelter, provided by the Homeless Services Reform Act of 2005.
-And the spending amount for overflow shelter placements previously provided by DHS, $80,000, reflected expenses during Spring 2017.
+This article has been updated to reflect that DHS has been spending just over $60,000 per night to shelter families in overflow hotel placements for the past several months.
+The spending amount for overflow shelter placements that DHS previously provided to Street Sense Media, $80,000, reflected expenses during Spring 2017.
+The article was also updated to clarify that year-round access to shelter for families and interim eligibility shelter placements are provided under DHS’s current policy.
+The initial article framed year-round family shelter access as an extension of the city’s legal right to shelter under the Homeless Services Reform Act of 2005.